bradygaster-zz/extending-vscode-talk/readme.md

 1. Set up an account in the Marketplace.
 2. Create a bookmark to your Marketplace account at  [https://marketplace.visualstudio.com/manage/publishers/{your-publisher}](https://marketplace.visualstudio.com/manage/publishers/{your-publisher})
-3. Create a new extension using the Yeoman scaffolder named **target-extension** before continuing with the demos.
+3. Create a new extension using the Yeoman scaffolder named **target-workspace** before continuing with the demos.
 Open it up whenever debugging the extension as it is built throughout the demos.
+4. Clone this repository.

+(Optional setup if you truly want a fresh start)

+5. Create a local branch to practice in, but keeping the master branch in case you bone something up.
+    ```
+    git branch practice01
+    git checkout practice01
+    ```
+6. Delete the `demo-extension-workspace` and `target-workspace`

 ---